Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €150–400/night | Location: 9 Rue Frochot, 9th (Pigalle)

-Le Pigalle is Paris’s most praised neighborhood hotel — in the Pigalle neighborhood (the regenerated former red-light district, now one of Paris’s most creative neighborhoods, with the best bars and independent restaurants in Paris: Barbès, Dirty Dick, La Fourmi, and the extraordinary Caillebotte restaurant), the social hotel concept (the lobby bar designed for mixing, the vinyl record sound system, the neighborhood feeling), and genuinely mid-range prices.
+Le Pigalle is Paris’s most praised neighborhood hotel — in the Pigalle neighborhood (the regenerated former red-light district, now one of Paris’s most creative quarters, with some of the best bars and independent restaurants in the city: Barbès, Dirty Dick, La Fourmi, and the excellent Caillebotte restaurant), the social hotel concept (the lobby bar designed for mixing, the vinyl record sound system, the neighborhood feeling), and genuinely mid-range prices.

 Hôtel du Particulier — Private Mansion